 Exercise :- Try this, load the tip of a 1 inch house painting brush with paint (oil or acrylic or house paint if you wish) on a board, any board, about 18 inches wide, start from one side and paint crosses overlapping each other across the board.
 Stop and reload if the brush runs out of paint.

-Do this a few times to loosen up your hand and then try relaxing and shutting your eyes while brushing.
+Do this a few times to loosen up your hand and then try relaxing and half shutting your eyes while brushing.

 This is how you should feel while painting, in complete control, relaxed and not worrying about mistakes.

-Practice makes perfect, so practice brushing without trying to create a scene, paint squares and circles over and over faster and faster, enjoy watching the paint come off the brush, go outdoors and paint your garden shed with a 5 inch brush, paint big branches all over the shed in one brush stroke, then paint blobs of foliage on the end of the branches, if you use only one color you can finish your exercise by painting over the whole shed and nobody will know you are an artist.
+So practice brushing without trying to create a scene, paint squares and circles over and over faster and faster, enjoy watching the paint come off the brush, go outdoors and paint your garden shed with a 5 inch brush, paint big branches all over the shed in one brush stroke, then paint blobs of foliage on the end of the branches, if you use only one color you can finish your exercise by painting over the whole shed and nobody will know you are an artist.

 It does not matter what or where you paint, you need to train your hand to use the brush.